Part Two — The Trollbriar

 Drago’s eyes sweep the room and quickly settle upon Jake, Scarlet, and Mathos.

 “Well, well,” he says, face splitting into a grin.
 “If it isn’t the famous Companions of Farport.
 Say, I’ve heard of you lot.”
 He waves an index finger, as if thinking.
 “Ain’t you the ones that found the Crown of the Sun King?”
 He pauses, looming over their table.
 “Oh, wait.”

 Laughing ostentatiously, Drago looks over his shoulder, and for the first time Jake notices the petite shadow that is Ilsa Ilsanova behind the bulk of Drago, and beside her, the plain and admittedly easy-to-miss cleric of the Allway, Landen.

 To these two, Drago says, “No, it wasn’t them, was it?
-Gods.
-That was us that found the crown.”
+Gods, but that was us that found the crown.”

 “Yeah it was, Brune,” Landen replies.